dell/csm-docs/content/docs/csidriver/installation/operator/powerflex.md

 ---
 {{% pageinfo color="primary" %}}
 The Dell CSI Operator is no longer actively maintained or supported.
 It will be deprecated in CSM 1.9.
 It is highly recommended that you use [CSM Operator](../../../../deployment/csmoperator) going forward.
+CSM 1.7.1 is applicable to helm based installations of PowerFlex driver.
 {{% /pageinfo %}}